wwfisher1/homebridge-purpleair-aqi-sensor/README.md

     4. make sure the file/directory ownership and RWX permissions are the same as other modules in that directory
 1. Update your `homebridge` configuration file like the example below.

-This plugin is returning only: AQI (Air Quality Index) and PM2.5
+This plugin supports Air Quality, PM2.5, Temperature and Humidity.

 ## Configuration
 Example config.json